 We’re on track for retirement.
 How about early retirement?

-Every year we get an email from Financial Engines with an analysis on our retirement readiness.
+Every year we get an email from Financial Engines with an analysis of our retirement readiness.
 Financial Engines provides personalized financial guidance.
 You either get a red, yellow or green light depending on how much income they predict you’ll have in retirement.

-This year I got a green light and they predicted that I’ll be able to spend $113,000 if I retire at the traditional age of 65.
+in 2017, I got a green light and they predicted that I’ll be able to spend $113,000 if I retire at the traditional age of 65.
 I jokingly hinted to my wife that maybe we should retire later.

 Working to make more money that doesn’t bring additional happiness into our lives is a very inefficient use of our life energy.